 - The characters which 232key can type are limited to A-Z and digits 0-9 in the free version.
 In the Plus version, you type all printable ASCII characters using the "Barcode alphanumeric extended" profile.

 - 232key can only connect to one device at a time.
 If you want to connect to a second device, please have a look at 232key MU.

 - 232key is not a data logger.
 It cannot write data to a file.
 It is meant to run in the background while the data is typed into another program.
-We've releaser a separate data logging software (Simple Data Logger).
+We've released a separate data logging software (Simple Data Logger).

 - 232key only runs on Windows (see system requirements).

-Free and paid versions (and editions) available
+Free and paid versions of 232key available

 The basic features of 232key are available for free.
 Simply download 232key to get started.
 Additional

 features require a Plus license, which you can easily purchase at